Terms and Conditions

 1.6 These Contract Terms and our Rules and Policies may be changed if, in the judgement of the College, the interests of the students as a whole or of the College require it or if there are any changes in relevant legislation.
 Changes may also be made to the curriculum, the Fees and the way in which the College is run.
 All significant changes will be published as soon as practicable.

 1.7 If any changes to these Contract Terms cause You any difficulty You should raise your concerns with Us.

 Up to one term after the end of your child’s course

 Authority and exclusion

-2.1 You accept that the Director or person(s) appointed by the Director, may take such measures as he reasonably believes to be necessary to ensure the College Rules and Policies are respected, to maintain discipline, and to ensure the health, safety and well-being of your Child, other students and members of staff.
+2.1 You accept that the Head Teacher or person(s) appointed by the Head Teacher, may take such measures as he reasonably believes to be necessary to ensure the College Rules and Policies are respected, to maintain discipline, and to ensure the health, safety and well-being of your Child, other students and members of staff.

-2.2 We reserve the right to require You to remove your Child or to suspend or expel your Child where the Director reasonably believes:
+2.2 We reserve the right to require You to remove your Child or to suspend or expel your Child where the Head Teacher reasonably believes:

 2.2.1 your Child’s attendance or progress is unacceptable;

 2.2.2 your Child’s behaviour, including behaviour outside College premises, is unsatisfactory or brings the name of the College into disrepute.
 In making judgements on this matter We will take into account all aspects of your Child’s behaviour and school record and not only those listed in the College’s Rules and Policies.
 Reasons for removal under this subparagraph may include but not be confined to the bullying of other students, abusive behaviour towards College staff, non-attendance without good reason and possession or use of illegal drugs, which may result in expulsion for a first offence as an Earlscliffe student

 2.2.3 such action would be in the best interests of your Child or other students; or